Salable/smol-rag/app/input_docs/02-document-ingestion.md

 - **File Identification**: Each file is identified by its path and a content hash for change detection.
 - **Metadata Extraction**: File paths and other metadata are preserved for context and reference.

-When adding new documents to SmolRAG, simply place them in the input_docs directory and run the import_documents method.
+When adding new documents to SmolRAG, place them in the input_docs directory and run the import_documents method.
 The system will automatically process new files and update any changed ones.

 ---